mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > ChatGPT, Gemini, Claude and other Large Language Models can do some things that are superficially cool.
 They can generate images, quickly query datasets (albeit with no guarantees of accuracy), and craft poetry, but there is no endearing reason to pick up one of them every day and use them.
 The use cases they enable are neither exciting nor ubiquitous, nor are they, if we're honest, anything like what tech executives are trying to sell us, and the problem might not be that it's _useless_, but that as a piece of technology, it just isn't a hyper-growth market or industry-changer, no matter how many hundreds of billions we put into it.
 >
 > [^zitron-rot-com-bubble]

+> OpenAI and Anthropic are the height of the Valley’s mysticism. …
+>
+> \[N]either company feels anything less than insane outside of outright ignorance or a cargo cult mindset. … \[T]he best that anybody has to defend their endless billions of burn is to refer to [the 184-year-old railway bubble](https://en.wikipedia.org/wiki/Railway_Mania?ref=wheresyoured.at) or [the Dot Com Bubble](https://www.wheresyoured.at/dot-com-bubble/), using them as symbolic proof that _everybody can lose a lot of money, and that somehow results in something good, I guess?_
+>
+> The logic centers around the idea of “useful infrastructure,” as if railways or telecommunications equipment have any similarity other than that people spent way too much money on them in bygone eras.
+AI boosters (and the well-meaning and ignorant) return to these bedtime stories as a means of escaping reality and accepting that it’s very possible for everybody to be wrong in a completely new and innovative way.
+>
+> This is the same mystical thinking that gets us to the idea of OpenAI or the greater AI industry being “Too Big To Fail,” an ahistorical trope that ignores [the Term Securities Lending and Primary Dealer Credit Facilities](https://www.wheresyoured.at/premium-ai-isnt-too-big-to-fail/#don%E2%80%99t-forget-about-the-credit-facilities-that-kept-the-system-alive) that plugged trillions ([no, really!](https://www.motherjones.com/politics/2009/12/real-size-bailout-treasury-fed/?ref=wheresyoured.at)) of dollars into the side of the banking industry _because failing to do so would’ve left America’s financial system insolvent._ OpenAI, Anthropic and every AI startup could disappear tomorrow and the world’s financial systems would continue unabated, other than the brutal hit to the stock market and screeching of venture capitalists.
+>
+> [^zitron-cargo-culture]

 ### On the myths of AI's present capabilities